 Dried figs and a Mediterranean spice blend give these short ribs a North African twist.
-Serve them over a fluffy herbed couscous pile.
-Or customize your own braised short rib recipe with the Recipe Maker.
+Serve them over fluffy herbed quinoa or couscous.

 Pour 1/2 cup of the red wine into the pot and cook, stirring to scrape up any browned bits on the bottom of the pot, until the liquid is reduced to about 2 Tbs., about 1 minute.